amanoxsolutions/mlops-realtime-data-ingestion/README.md

 See [this documentation](./doc/INGESTION.md) for more details.
 ![](doc/images/mlops-realtime-data-ingestion-ingestion-overview.jpg)
 ## MLOps Architecture
+The MLOps project contains 3 CodeCommit repositories with their own CodePipeline pipelines to train, deploy and monitor the model.
+1. The __Model Build__ pipeline creates a SageMaker Pipeline orchestrating all the steps to train a model and, if it passes the validation threshold, register the model, which then has to be manually approved.
+2. If the registered model is approved, the __Model Deploy__ pipeline is automatically triggered and deploys the model behind 2 SageMaker API Endpoints, one for the staging environment and one for the production environment.
+3. If the new model baseline performance is better than the existing one, we update the model monitoring alarm threshold with the new model performance.
+Note that in a real world scenario you might not want to update the model monitoring threshold like that, as it might be dictated by business criteria.
+We do this in this demo to test automated retraining and improvement of the model.
+4. Once the endpoints are __IN_SERVICE__, it triggers automatically the __Model Monitor__ pipeline, which deploys resources to monitor the pipeline
+5. Every hour, a SageMaker Pipeline is executed to test the model against the latest data.
+The performance of the model is tracked by the SageMaker Monitoring service and a custom CloudWatch Alarm.
+We use a custom CloudWatch Alarm because, as of now
+   * AWS does not support monitoring for custom metrics (like the [weighted quantile loss](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html) we use for the DeepAR model) and,
+   * AWS does not provide any built-in mechanism to capture the SageMaker Monitoring raising an alarm when a model performance is breached.
+6. If our custom metric is breached, the CloudWatch Alarm will trigger a Lambda Function, which will trigger the __Model Build__ pipeline, retraining a new model, looping back automatically to the step one of this MLOps pipeline.
 ![](doc/images/mlops-realtime-data-ingestion-mlops.jpg)
 ## What are the Prerequisites?
 The list below is for _Windows_ environment